 These small group studies of Malachi contain outlines, cross-references, Bible study discussion questions, and applications.
 Visit our library of inductive Bible studies for more in depth inductive studies on this and other books of the Bible you can use in your small group.

-Some pastors have used this verse to say that a person’s entire tithe should be given to the church?
+- Some pastors have used this verse to say that a person’s entire tithe should be given to their local church?
 Do you agree or disagree?
 Why?

 Cross-References on Giving